Data-Driven Adaptive Second-Order Sliding Mode Control with Noisy Data: Introduction

 Recently, a few data-driven SM control frameworks have been proposed to enhance robustness against disturbances and uncertainties.
-In this regard, \citet{lan2024data} offer an SM control design for \textit{partially} unknown nonlinear systems, while \citet{riva2024data} and \citet{samari2025data} present \textit{integral} SM controllers for linear systems and interconnected networks consisting of unknown nonlinear subsystems, respectively.
-While promising, these approaches remain vulnerable to the chattering phenomenon, which hinders their practical deployment.
-In addition, \citet{samari2025data} collect samples under disturbance-free conditions and require a predefined library of functions capable of capturing the true system dynamics—neither of which is required in our setting.
+In this regard, \citet{lan2024data} offer an SM control design for partially unknown nonlinear systems, while \citet{riva2024data} and~\citet{samari2025data} present \emph{integral} SM controllers for linear systems and interconnected networks of unknown nonlinear subsystems, respectively.
+While promising, these approaches {remain susceptible to chattering, which may hinder their practical implementation.} In addition, \citet{samari2025data} assume that data are collected under disturbance-free conditions, a requirement that is not imposed in our setting.

-\textbf{Central Contribution.} Motivated by these critical challenges, we propose a direct data-driven method for designing adaptive suboptimal second-order sliding mode (ASSOSM) controllers for \emph{fully unknown} single-input nonlinear systems within a subclass of perturbed strict-feedback dynamics.
-By decomposing the system into lower and upper dynamics and collecting noisy data from a finite-time experiment, we formulate a \emph{data-dependent} condition as a semidefinite program (SDP), whose feasibility yields a virtual controller that guarantees global asymptotic stability (GAS) of the origin for the upper dynamics.
-Leveraging this result, we construct a \emph{data-driven} sliding variable that enables the synthesis of an ASSOSM controller for the full-order system, ensuring semi-global asymptotic stability (S-GAS) of the origin in the presence of disturbances; that is, for any desired bounded set, the controller parameters can be tuned to render the origin asymptotically stable.